 LinkHunter is a new school SEO tool made that automates the whole process of finding link opportunities and reaching out to webmasters.
 Being in the SEO industry for a while, I’ve been primed to believe such tools are inefficient and the error rate is quite high.
 But let me tell you, you’d be surprised at how good this thing is.
 Within a couple of minutes of entering my target keywords, I was already looking at a list of close to 200 guest post opportunities in a small niche.
 Even if you “opt out” of its outreach tool and decide to do things by hand, you still have a massive massive list to work on within minutes.
 Check out LinkHunter here.

 Buzzstream is another great link building outreach tool.
 This platform has been around for quite some time and they have been mentioned everywhere countless times.
-It truly is a must have for advanced marketers.
+It truly is a must-have for advanced marketers.

 📍 What are the best local SEO tools?

-Critical for businesses which serve only specific locations, Local SEO tools deserve a category of their own.
+Critical for businesses that serve only specific locations, Local SEO tools deserve a category of their own.
 Whether you’re a smaller or larger business, serving one or multiple locations, appearing when and where your customers are searching is integral for your growth.

 BrightLocal’s platform is great for finding and managing local SEO citation opportunities for a flat fee.
 They have a ton of listings available – and also provide you with access to lists of Data Aggregators for further business exposure.
 The tool is also great for agencies as it offers a White-label service.